 We compiled a 2005 baseline emissions inventory representing emission sources in Part I, Part II, and Part III.
-Part I emissions inventories were developed by the Port of Oakland and reviewed by ARB and BAAQMD staff.
+Part I emissions inventories were developed by Environ International Corporation (Environ) for the Port of Oakland and reviewed by ARB and BAAQMD staff.
 Part II emissions inventories were developed by Union Pacific and reviewed by ARB staff.
 Part III emissions inventories were developed by ARB, Port, and BAAQMD staff.
 Because inventories were categorized into different Parts, we took care to ensure each Part was distinct so as to avoid double-counting of emissions.
 Table 2 provides summary emissions estimates by source category and Part.
-As shown in Table 2, the emissions of diesel PM from Portrelated activities were estimated to be approximately 265 per year for the Port (Part I), 11 tons per year for the Union Pacific Railyard activities (Part II), and about 570 tons per year for the other sources (Part III).
+As shown in Table 2, the emissions of diesel PM from Port-related activities were estimated to be approximately 265 tons per year for the Port (Part I), 11 tons per year for the Union Pacific Railyard activities (Part II), and about 570 tons per year for the other sources (Part III).
 All combined, it was estimated that there were approximately 845 tons of diesel PM emissions in 2005 from the combined activities.
-A more detailed summary for the Parts I, II, and III emissions inventory is provided in Appendix A. In addition, the Part I inventory prepared for the Port by Environ International Corporation (Environ) can be found at http://www.portofoakland.com/environm/airEmissions.asp.
-Additional information on the Part II inventory is provided in Appendix C and the details on the Part III inventory can be found in Appendix D.
+A more detailed summary for the Parts I, II, and III emissions inventory is provided in Appendix A. Appendix A also provides the links to the more detailed emission inventory documents for each part.

 It should be noted that the emissions totals for the various categories presented in Table 2 may be slightly different than the emissions presented in Appendix A. The emission inventory in Table 2 is the inventory used in the dispersion modeling.
 It differs slightly from the Appendix A inventory because, in some cases such as for Part III ocean-going vessels, the emissions inventory presented in Appendix A included emissions that were outside of the model domain.
-In addition, the Part I (port) heavyduty diesel truck inventory used in the modeling exercise is different than that published in the Part I inventory prepared by the Environ for Port.
-The approximately 20 tons per year (T/Y) reported in Table 2 for Part I trucks includes approximately 2.8 T/Y emissions from port-truck activities on nearby freeways that was not included in the inventory prepared for the Port.
+In addition, the Part I (port) heavy-duty diesel truck inventory used in the modeling exercise is different than that published in the Part I inventory prepared by the Environ for Port.
+The approximately 20 tons per year (T/Y) reported in Table 2 for Part I trucks includes approximately 2.8 T/Y emissions from port-truck activities on nearby freeways that was not within the scope of the inventory prepared for the Port.
 It also includes on-site truck emissions from the Oakland Maritime Support Services (OMSS) facility (1.4 T/Y).